 Why Vacations Are Important

-A break from the office can do wonders for our well-being.
-Studies show that those who go through the process of planning out their vacation time are happier with their interpersonal relationships, experience increases productivity and job satisfaction, and are healthier overall.
-Research also shows that being outside in nature not only feels rejuvenating, but it really does have health benefits.
+Studies show that those who go through the process of planning out their vacation time are happier with their interpersonal relationships, experience increased productivity and job satisfaction, and are healthier overall.
 So, if you find yourself flipping through the calendar and waiting for the next holiday, create your own!

 Travel Tips To Help You Plan

-Tip No. 4 – Plan Your Trip Itinerary
+Tip No. 2 – Make The Journey Part Of Your Itinerary

 While planning your itinerary and must-sees and -dos on your trip will feel like you’re setting yourself up for the perfect vacation, make sure you leave room to explore.
 If you have your days packed from breakfast to bedtime, you might end up passing by some of the most memorable hidden gems.
 So take your time, live like a local and let yourself truly unwind on your vacation.

-Michigan was named the top travel destination in the world for outdoor enthusiasts in 2020 by TripSavvy, and it’s easy to see why.
-With more than 3,000 miles of shoreline and 19 million acres of forests, 100+ state parks, seven national park sites and more the opportunities for adventure are endless, no matter your preference or skill level.
+Michigan was once named the top travel destination in the world for outdoor enthusiasts by TripSavvy, and it’s easy to see why.
+With more than 3,000 miles of shoreline, 19 million acres of forests, 100+ state parks, seven national park sites and more the opportunities for adventure are endless, no matter your preference or skill level.

-In the Upper Peninsula, kayak or tour by boat along the multi-colored sandstone cliffs of Pictured Rocks National Lakeshore in the beautiful waters of Lake Superior.
+In the Upper Peninsula, kayak or tour via boat along the multi-colored sandstone cliffs of Pictured Rocks National Lakeshore in the beautiful waters of Lake Superior.
 For a true, remote escape from the routine of daily life, take a seaplane or ferry to Isle Royale National Park in the northern region of Lake Superior.
-As you hike or backpack the 165-mile network of trails, discover the island’s iconic moose population and other abundant wildlife.
-Outdoor enthusiasts can also find spectacular mountain biking, fly fishing, waterfalls and more in the UP.
+As you hike or backpack the 165-mile network of trails, discover the island’s famous moose population and other abundant wildlife.
+Outdoor enthusiasts can also find spectacular mountain biking, fly fishing, waterfalls and more in the U.P.

 On the west side of the state is Grand Rapids, also known as Beer City USA due to its thriving craft beer scene.
-Here you won't want to miss out on the amazing museums and arts attractions as well, including the famous Frederik Meijer Gardens and Sculpture Park.
-In Detroit, there is a diverse variety of dining options as well as professional sporting events that can be enjoyed year-round.
-In the Greater Lansing area, Michigan’s capital city, discover small-town charm in an urban setting and explore unique neighborhoods like Old Town or nearby East Lansing and Michigan State University.
+Here you won't want to miss out on the amazing museums and arts attractions as well, including the famous Frederik Meijer Gardens & Sculpture Park.
+In Detroit you will find a diverse variety of safe dining options and outdoor spaces like the Detroit International RiverWalk and Belle Isle Park.
+In the Greater Lansing area discover small-town charm in an urban setting while exploring unique neighborhoods like Old Town and the excitement of Michigan State University.

-Ann Arbor, home to the University of Michigan, is a lively college town with a range of boutique shops and dining options.
+Ann Arbor, home to the University of Michigan, is an artsy college town with a range of boutique shops and dining options.
 In Kalamazoo, get a flight of beer at the iconic Bell’s Brewery or shop at the nation’s first outdoor pedestrian mall at the historic Kalamazoo Mall.
-If you’re looking for outdoor opportunities and urban attractions, check out Flint where Michigan’s largest county parks system and a variety of museums and galleries can be found.
-When you head north, Traverse City will welcome you all the excitement of a vibrant and urban downtown set against a stunning northern Michigan backdrop.
+If you’re looking for more outdoor opportunities and urban attractions, visit Flint where Michigan’s largest county parks system and a variety of museums and galleries can be found.
+When you head north, Traverse City will welcome you with all the excitement of a vibrant and urban downtown set against a stunning northern Michigan backdrop.

 For a day full of thrills, visit Michigan’s Adventure in Muskegon, which is home to seven rollercoasters and the state’s largest outdoor waterpark.
 For an adventure on the wild side, check out Michigan’s zoos and aquariums.
-Whether you’re exploring Detroit Zoo’s extraordinary penguin conservation center or feeding giraffes at Binder Park Zoo in Battle Creek, your sure to have unforgettable interactions with wildlife from around the world.
-In spring 2020, visitors will even get to meet Jaali at Lansing Potter Park Zoo, a new black rhino calf.
+Whether you’re exploring Detroit Zoo’s extraordinary penguin conservation center or feeding giraffes at Binder Park Zoo in Battle Creek, you’re sure to have unforgettable interactions with wildlife from around the world.

-Immerse yourself back in time at the iconic Mackinac Island, located in the Straits of Mackinac between the Lower and Upper Peninsulas and home to the famous Grand Hotel.
-Here motorized vehicles are prohibited, so your only option is to enjoy spectacular views of the water and island via horse carriage ride or bicycle.
-You can also get a glimpse into the past is in Ossineke, home to the unique Dinosaur Gardens in Ossineke.
-This hidden gem offers fun for the whole family can explore a forest of more than 25 life-size reproductions of prehistoric dinosaurs and birds—as well as mini golf.
+Immerse yourself in history on Mackinac Island, located in the Straits of Mackinac between the Lower and Upper Peninsulas and home to the famous Grand Hotel.
+Here motorized vehicles are prohibited, so you can enjoy spectacular views of the water and island via horse carriage ride, bicycle or walking.
+You can also get a glimpse into the past at the unique Dinosaur Gardens in Ossineke.
+This hidden gem offers fun for the whole family as you explore a forest of more than 25 life-size reproductions of prehistoric dinosaurs and birds.

 Experience Four Seasons

-Not only is Michigan home to four of the five Great Lakes, pristine forests and diverse natural landscapes, but it also experiences beautiful changing seasons.
+Not only is Michigan home to four of the five Great Lakes, pristine forests and vibrant cities, but it also experiences all the beauty of changing seasons.
 So if you’re not planning your vacation in the spring or summer, check out Michigan's fantastic fall and winter activities that will create lasting memories.

-In the fall, experience the fun of warm-weather travel with fresh, crisp air and a stunning change of scenery.
-Travel on scenic routes and trails where trees have changed to vibrant reds, golds and oranges, or visit apple orchards for apple cider or refreshing hard cider.
-When winter arrives, try a new sport at one of Michigan’s 47 ski and snowboard areas.
-Discover a peaceful winter wonderland as you trek across thousands of miles of snow-blanketed trails with cross country skis, snowshoes or snowmobiles.
-To stay warm, find indoor fun at world-class museums, indoor waterparks and cozy wineries.
+In the fall, take in the fresh, crisp air as you travel along scenic routes and trails where the trees have changed to vibrant reds, golds and oranges.
+Visit one of Michigan’s apple orchards for outdoor fun, an apple cider or refreshing hard cider.
+When winter arrives, try a new sport at one of Michigan’s 40+ skiing and snowboarding areas.
+Discover a peaceful winter wonderland as you trek across thousands of miles of snow-blanketed trails by cross country skiing, snowshoeing or snowmobiling.

 This is only a sample of what you can find in Pure Michigan.
-If you’re still unsure of what trip you would like to plan on National Plan for Vacation Day, check out our Featured Destination Finder that will help you choose the perfect destination based on your interests.
+If you need help getting started on National Plan for Vacation Day, check out all of our unique experiences that will help you choose the perfect destination based on your interests.
 To learn about accessible travel in Michigan, visit michigan.org/accessibility.